What to include in a UK Crypto Tax Report?

 Your Koinly crypto tax report contains everything HMRC needs to know about your crypto investments.

-From your settings, Koinly will know the financial year you’re reporting on automatically - so from the 6th of April 2021 to the 5th of April 2022.
+From your settings, Koinly should know the financial year you’re reporting on automatically - from the 6th of April 2022 to the 5th of April 2023.
 It’ll also have a summary of the contents of your tax report.
-Here's an example of a report from the previous financial year:
+Here's an example of a report from a previous financial year:

-As we mentioned above, Koinly also knows to calculate your cost basis, capital gains and losses using the HMRC share pooling cost basis method.
+As we mentioned above, Koinly also knows how to calculate your cost basis, capital gains, and losses using the HMRC share pooling cost basis method.
 This is also confirmed in your tax report.